Site Director Message

 The Family Practice Emergency rotations are completed in the Emergency Departments of Royal Jubilee Hospital and Victoria General Hospital, as well as at the highly regarded Emergency Department at Cowichan District Hospital in Duncan.
-Emergency electives may also be obtained in the Saanich Peninsula Hospital, a community hospital a short distance from Victoria.
+Emergency electives may also be obtained at the Saanich Peninsula Hospital, a community hospital a short distance from Victoria, where all residents will also complete a procedural skills rotation at some time during residency.

-The Victoria lifestyle encourages a variety of outdoor activities.
+Victoria is a lifestyle oriented community which naturally encourages a variety of outdoor activities.
 You can expect to sail, rock climb, kayak, cycle, and run outdoors all year round.
 Surfing, skiing, golf, hiking, and fishing are close by.
 Arts and entertainment are also an important part of life in Victoria.

 We believe your quality of life as a resident is important and this is emphasized.
 We work hard to provide supports to enhance resident resiliency during the busy years of residency.
-Our Site is family oriented and we always enjoy the families and babies of our residents.
+Our site is family oriented and we always enjoy the families and babies of our residents.
 Our Residents traditionally come from many different Universities both across Canada and abroad in the IMG stream, and form close and collegial relationships within the group.

 We provide a Residency Training Program with excellent clinical volume and great teachers that will give you the skills that you need to practice Family Medicine in any area or setting you may choose in the future, but be forewarned that if you come, you may never want to leave Vancouver Island !

 Dr. Ron Hiebert

 Chief Resident Message

 Victoria is a comprehensive family medicine training site with a rigorous curriculum and ample opportunities for self-directed learning.
 It has a long tradition of internship and the reputation of training very able family physicians.
 The strength of our training is exemplified annually by the match rate for competitive R3 programs, and many graduates enter rural OB and ER locums immediately following graduation.